 SHIPKEVICH’S DODD-FRANK REGULATORY SERVICES INCLUDE:

-- Assist with preparing, drafting, and negotiating policies and procedures to monitor trading to prevent violations of applicable positions limits.
+- Assist with preparing, drafting, and negotiating policies and procedures to monitor trading in order to prevent violations of applicable positions limits.

 - Advise on risk management procedures for day-to-day business management.